BrenMike/About-me/README.md

   </blockquote> <br>

   <p> I graduated with a degree in Computer Networking and Security. <br>
-  <p> I have worked as Software Engineer and Business Analyst after graduation and am ready to embark on a new journey in Cyber Security. <br>
+  <p> I have worked as Software Engineer and Business Analyst after graduation and am ready to continue my journey in Cyber Security. <br>
   <p> Feel free to take a look at my Cyber Security portfolio </p>